-A number of other semantic roles designate where an entity is in the description of an event.
-Where an entity is (on the table, in the room) fills the role of location.

-Where the entity moves from is the source (from Jeddah) and where it moves to is the goal (to Abha), as in We drove from Jeddah to Abha.

-All semantic roles are illustrated in the following scenario:

-Latifah saw a fly on the wall.
-Experiencer/theme/location

-Latifa borrowed a magazine from Ahmad.
-Agent/theme/source

-She squashed the fly with the magazine.
-Agent/theme/instrument

-She handed the magazine back to Ahmed.
-Agent/theme/goal
+- A number of other semantic roles designate where an entity is in the description of an event. - Where an entity is (on the table, in the room) fills the role of location. - Where the entity moves from is the source (from Jeddah) and where it moves to is the goal (to Abha), as in - ♥ We drove from ieddah to Abha. - All semantic roles are illustrated in the following scenario. - Latifah saw a fly on the wall. experiencer/the me/Location - ◆ Latifah borrowed a magazine from Ahmed. agent/theme/source - She squashed the fly with the magazine. agent/theme/instrument - She handed the magazine back to Ahmed. agent/theme/goal - "Ooh, thanks," said Ahmed. agent

-Ooh, thanks, said Ahmed.
-Agent